COMCIFS/comcifs.github.io/cif-json.md

 JSON is often used as a "pipeline" language to transfer information between programs within a single system, and also as a way of transferring information between internet applications.
-JSON libraries are widely available and therefore it is relatively simple implement parsing and output of JSON.
+JSON libraries are widely available and therefore it is relatively simple to implement parsing and output of JSON.

 A standard way of expressing CIF information in JSON would allow